SowinskiBraeden/school-management-api/DOCUMENTATION.md

     <br>

 + ### Registering a Teacher
-    Obviosuly a school management system will require teachers to manage and teach students.
+    Obviously a school management system will require teachers to manage and teach students.
 Teachers have an important role for the system.

     **Method:** `POST`
     ```